-3.9 Benefits
+3.8 Benefits

 The Executive Committee members participate in the benefits plans of the Company, consisting mainly of retirement, insurance and health care plans that are designed to provide a reasonable level of protection for the employees and their dependants in respect of the risks of retirement, ill-health, disability and death.
+In 2018, the Givaudan benefit plans were reviewed and changes implemented to reflect market practice and better ensure future pension entitlements for our employees, in view of the significant reductions in pension annuity rates over the last five years.
+These general changes will impact the pension accruals reported for Executive Committee members.